Memory effects in a dynamical decoupling process: Introduction

 Given the conceptual and computational complexities in Ref.\ \cite{Berk}, the aim of this paper is to establish a simple relation that quantitatively links the dynamical decoupling characteristics and the strength of memory effects.
 To accomplish this, we adopt and extend the measures of non-Markovianity proposed in our previous works \cite{Hou2015,Hou2024} to quantify the strength of memory effects in a dynamical decoupling process (or that without control).
 Originally, our non-Markovianity measures are defined as the maximal difference of completely positive dynamical maps $T(t_2,t_0)$ and $T(t_2,t_1)T(t_1,t_0)$ \cite{Hou2015} (or those acting on a system initial state \cite{Hou2024}) by optimizing over $t_1$ and $t_2$ ($t_0$ is fixed).
 In this work, we fix $t_1$ and $t_2$ to quantify the memory effects in a dynamical decoupling process with two kicks at $t_1$ and $t_2$ and further extend our measures to their multitime forms for more kicks.
 Compared with the measures used in Refs.\ \cite{Addis,Khurana} or \cite{Berk}, the measures in this work have the following merits.
-First, they can be directly interpreted as the future-past dependence of the system's dynamics, which is the essence of non-Markovianty.
-Second, the calculation of memory effects is easy since the description of the dynamical maps \cite{Hou2015} or quantum states \cite{Hou2024} in our measures does not scale with the number of kicks and requires no optimizations over the initial states \cite{Breuer2009} or time instants \cite{Hou2015,Hou2024}.
-Last, our measures generally give non-zero strength of memory effects for any open quantum process without the Born-Markov approximation, even that without information backflow \cite{Breuer2009}, e.g., a near-Markovnian dynamics \cite{Hou2015,Hou2024} or Zeno dynamics \cite{Hou2024}.
+First, they can be directly interpreted as the past-future dependence, i.e., the dependence of the system's future dynamics on its history, which is the essence of non-Markovianity.
+Second, the calculation of memory effects is computationally efficient since the description of the dynamical maps \cite{Hou2015} or quantum states \cite{Hou2024} in our measures does not scale with the number of kicks and requires no optimizations over the initial states \cite{Breuer2009} or time instants \cite{Hou2015,Hou2024}.
+Last, our measures reflect the quality of the Born-Markov approximation for a quantum process \cite{Hou2015,Hou2024}.